-Detention center: a facility for the temporary care of children alleged to be delinquent, or who are pending court adjudication, or disposition or as a result of a juvenile sentence for a defined term.
+Detention center: a facility for the temporary care of individuals under the jurisdiction of the juvenile court, alleged to be delinquent, or who are pending court adjudication, or disposition or as a result of a juvenile sentence for a defined term.

 Detention director: interchangeable with the title superintendent, the onsite final administrative authority at a detention center.